kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-9-lake-duluti.md

   - paragraph: Based on your activity schedule  walking and canoeing are some of the exciting activities you can enjoy.

-  -  paragraph: Luckily for us we can take our lunch sorrounded with the beautiful Bird calls and the majestic greenery vegetatition of Lake Duluti.
+  -  paragraph: Luckily for us we can take our lunch surrounded with the beautiful Bird calls and the majestic greenery vegetation of Lake Duluti.

   - paragraph: We will call it a day after all the breath taking moments that defines Lake Duluti are all but done.
 Wave goodbye to the beautiful paradise of Birds and Reptiles, hop in our private minivan and re-live  the moments we made as we head back to our hotel.